cstechnocamps/analog-demo/src/content/docs/install.md

 authorImage: "https://res.cloudinary.com/wehi-web-design-ltd/image/upload/v1698242293/carlosarli.com/photo/image0.jpg"
 authorName: "Carlo Sarli"
 authorRole: "Teaching Fellow - Technocamps"
-description: "Let's get this party started"
+description: "A guide on how to install all the required software to run this project"
 ---

 # Installing the required software